You've Really Got a Hold on Me: Composition and recording

-Originally a B-side
+Release and reception

 The song was released on the Tamla label on November 9, 1962, as the B-side of "Happy Landing".
-"Happy Landing" reached some regional charts; however, "Hold On Me" ultimately performed better.
+"Happy Landing" reached some regional charts; however, "Hold On Me" was ultimately more successful.
 With "You've Really Got a Hold on Me" as the A-side, the single reached the top 10 on the Billboard Hot 100 Pop chart, peaking at number eight, and was a number one smash on the Billboard R&B singles chart during the winter of 1962–63.
 Cash Box described it as "a pulsating beat-ballad romancer that the artists carve out in emotion-packed fashion" and said "could be a real big dual-mart, pop-r&b sales item".
 Cash Box also praised the "captivating instrumental assist".

 The Miracles' original version was inducted into the Grammy Hall of Fame in 1998.
 It was also the group's second single to sell over a million copies, after "Shop Around".
 The song was included on the album The Fabulous Miracles just over three months after its release.